 Contexts culture and creativity: enriching e-learning in dance

 This JISC-funded project created Open Educational Resources to enhance student-centred learning and maximize the interaction of digital resources and archive collections.
-Enriched e-learning packages were designed utilising archive content and these were distributed via the VLE and Digital Dance Archives website.
+Enriched e-learning packages were designed utilising archive content and these were distributed via the VLE, Jorum Open and the Digital Dance Archives website.
 The learning packages emphasise cultural and contextual content, and creative modes of using digital resources in the learning environment.